William Kennedy (author)

-William Joseph Kennedy (born January 16, 1928) is an American writer and journalist who won the 1984 Pulitzer Prize for his novel Ironweed.
+William Joseph Kennedy (born January 16, 1928) is an American writer and journalist who won the 1984 Pulitzer Prize for his 1983 novel Ironweed.

-Many of his novels feature the interactions of members of the fictional Irish-American Phelan family in Albany, New York.
-The novels make use of incidents from the city's history as well as the supernatural.
-Kennedy's works include The Ink Truck (1969), Legs (1975), Billy Phelan's Greatest Game (1978), Ironweed (1983), Roscoe (2002) and Changó's Beads and Two-Tone Shoes (2011).
-One reviewer said of Changó's Beads and Two-Tone Shoes that it was "written with such brio and encompassing humanity that it may well deserve to be called the best of the bunch".
+Kennedy's other works include The Ink Truck (1969), Legs (1975), Billy Phelan's Greatest Game (1978), Roscoe (2002) and Changó's Beads and Two-Tone Shoes (2011).
+Many of his novels have featured the interactions of members of the fictional Irish-American Phelan family in Albany, New York.

-Kennedy also published a nonfiction book entitled O Albany!: Improbable City of Political Wizards, Fearless Ethnics, Spectacular Aristocrats, Splendid Nobodies, and Underrated Scoundrels (1983).
+Kennedy has also published a non-fiction book entitled O Albany!: Improbable City of Political Wizards, Fearless Ethnics, Spectacular Aristocrats, Splendid Nobodies, and Underrated Scoundrels (1983).

-Early life
+Early life, family, and education

-Kennedy was born and raised in Albany, New York, the son of William J. Kennedy and Mary E. McDonald.
-Kennedy was raised a Catholic, and grew up in the North Albany neighborhood.
+William Joseph Kennedy was born January 16, 1928, in Albany, New York to William and Mary Kennedy.
+He is an only child.
+Kennedy's parents were working-class Irish-Americans.
+Kennedy was raised Catholic and grew up in the North Albany neighborhood.
 He attended Public School 20 and Christian Brothers Academy.
 Kennedy studied at Siena College in Loudonville, New York, from which he graduated in 1949.